Community Mental Health Services Block Grant

 Mental Health Planning Council

 A mental health planning council ensures collaboration among key state agencies and facilitates consumer input into the state’s mental health services and activities.
-The majority (51% or more) of a state’s planning council should be comprised of consumer and family members.
+The majority (51% or more) of a state’s planning council should be comprised of consumers and family members.

 To ensure coordination among state agencies in mental health planning, the planning council is required to: